-- 10.9 The Organization shall assess risks and implement activities that reduce potential negative impacts from natural hazards proportionate to scale, intensity, and risk. - 10.9.1 Potential negative impacts of natural hazards such as e.g. wildfire, pest and disease on infrastructure, forest resources and communities in the Management Unit are assessed.
+10.9 The Organization shall assess risks and implement activities that reduce potential negative impacts from natural hazards proportionate to scale, intensity, and risk.

-SLIMF 10.9.1.1 Potential negative impacts of natural hazards on infrastructure, forest resources and communities in the Management Unit are assessed.
+- 10.9.1 Potential negative impacts of natural hazards on infrastructure, forest resources and communities in the Management Unit are assessed. - SLIMF 10.9.1.1 Potential negative impacts of natural hazards on infrastructure, forest resources and communities in the Management Unit are assessed.